-We go through the safety and risks of a standard female bodybuilding and fitness competition prep with regards to diet and supplements.
+We go through the safety and risks for a standard female bodybuilder and fitness competition prep with regards to diet and supplements.

 I’ll be totally transparent – the whole bodybuilding and fitness competition world for women has always kinda made me anxious.
-Not because I think its inherently unhealthy necessarily, but rather that there are a lot of coaches who promote behaviours that are inherently unhealthy.
-Having said that, there are a lot of reputable sports dietitian’s who are able to make evidence based recommendations and assess a potential competitor for their ability to follow their recommendations safely.
-So in today’s post (and part one of my series), I wanted to give an introduction to some of the most common recommendations in the female bodybuilding and fitness competition world from a neutral perspective and then in part two we will really dive into some of the major concerns.
+Not because I think it’s inherently unhealthy necessarily, but rather that there are a lot of coaches who promote behaviours that are inherently unhealthy.
+Having said that, there are a lot of reputable sports dietitians who are able to make evidence based recommendations and assess a potential competitor for their ability to follow their recommendations safely.
+So in today’s post (and part one of my series), I wanted to give an introduction to some of the most common recommendations for a female bodybuilder in the fitness competition world from a neutral perspective and then in part two we will really dive into some of the major concerns.

 Bodybuilding is defined as the “use of progressive resistance exercise to control and develop one’s musculature for aesthetic purposes”.
 Not all bodybuilders compete, but if they do, they are judged on their muscularity and leanness rather than their athletic performance.
-A bodybuilder’s goal is to achieve fat loss, while also maintaining lean muscle mass.
+The goal of a female bodybuilder is to achieve fat loss, while also maintaining lean muscle mass.

 Female Bodybuilding vs Weight Lifting